HMS Saturn: Description

+Construction and career

+Saturn was the first ship of her name to serve in the Royal Navy.
+She was ordered on 27 December 1781 and was laid down by Thomas Raymond at his shipyard in Northam, Southampton, in August 1782.
+The ship was launched on 22 November 1786, completed at Portsmouth Dockyard on 5 February 1787 and immediately placed in ordinary.
+Saturn was commissioned by Captain Robert Linzee in May 1790 although she was not ready for sea until 12 June.

 In a minor maritime incident a boat belonging to Saturn overturned in Cawsand Bay between Redding Point and St Nicholas Island.
 Eleven of the twelve crew members on board were drowned.

 In 1801 Saturn was assigned to the Channel Fleet under the command of Captain Boyles.
 Then under Captain Robert Lambert she sailed with Admiral Sir Hyde Parker's expedition to the Baltic.
 She was present at the Battle of Copenhagen as part of Admiral Parker's reserve.

 Saturn was cut down to create a razee 58-gun spar-decked frigate in 1813 at the Plymouth dockyards in preparation for service in the War of 1812.
 Three 74-gun ships were treated in this manner to produce 'super heavy frigates' that could take on the large American 44-gun frigates.
 Retaining their 32-pounder main armament, supplemented by 42-pounder carronades, the resulting frigates were much more powerful than the American frigates they were intended to engage.
 The rasée frigates proved to be very fast in heavy seas, but in lighter airs conventional frigates had a distinct advantage in speed.
 On 14 February 1814, under Captain James Nash, Saturn sailed for Bermuda; later she was on the Halifax station.
 She then served as part of the blockading-squadron off New York until the War of 1812 ended with the signing of the Treaty of Ghent in 1814.